 Did you know that having blurred vision may be a sign of another problem?
 Continue reading to learn why.

-Blurred vision could be an important clue that an eye disease is present.
-It can affect one eye (unilateral blurred vision) or both (bilateral blurred vision) eyes, and whether it occurs often or rarely, it should never go untreated.
+Blurred vision can be an important indicator of eye disease.
+It can affect one eye (unilateral blurred vision) or both eyes (bilateral blurred vision), and whether it occurs often or rarely, it should never go untreated.
 If your vision is blurry you are unable to see fine details, and the lack of sharpness can be frustrating.
-Any type of vision loss (blindness, double vision, blurry vision) could mean numerous different things ranging from Glaucoma to migraines, and it can eventually lead to blindness.
-Blurred vision can happen at any distance, so if you experience blurry vision, regardless of your age, you should visit a doctor for a checkup because it could be a warning sign of something more serious.
+Any type of vision loss, such as blindness or blurry vision, can mean any of a number of different things, ranging from glaucoma to migraines to retinal detachments, and it could potentially lead to blindness.
+So if you experience blurry vision, regardless of your age, you should visit a doctor for a checkup because it could be a warning sign of something more serious.

 Blurred Vision Causes

-There could be an underlying problem if you’re experiencing blurry vision.
-Blurred vision is usually the red flag that something else exists.
-People who forget to wear their prescribed corrective lenses experience blurry vision, but it’s not always that simple.
-There is a large list of possibilities that could be causing the blurry vision.
+As noted above, blurred vision can be a sign of an underlying problem.
+Of course people who forget to wear their prescribed corrective lenses experience blurry vision, but it’s not always that simple.
+There is a long list of possible causes of blurry vision.
 Here we will go over a few of them.

-- Refractive Eye Conditions – In need of a corrective lens, or a new corrective lens
+- Refractive Eye Conditions: Indicates the need for corrective lenses, or a new lens prescription

-- Migraines – Some people experience blurry vision before a migraine comes on
+- Migraines: Some people experience blurry vision before the onset of a migraine

-- Cataracts – Causes the eye’s lenses to become cloudy.
+- Cataracts: Causes the lenses to become cloudy

-Other times medications cause the blurry vision.
-There is a wide variety of substances, drugs, prescribed substances and supplements that could cause blurry vision.
-This list is not complete.
+Sometimes medications cause blurry vision.
+There is a wide variety of drugs, prescribed substances, and supplements that can cause blurry vision, including: